 - CleanBC Go Electric EV Charger Program rebates cannot be combined with other programs that receive Provincial funding.
-Reimbursement of eligible costs will not be issued if an applicant receives another rebate, and the applicant must repay the rebate if post-receipt it is found that the applicant subsequently received a rebate from another rebate program. - Total funding from all levels of government (e.g., federal, provincial/territorial and/or municipal) cannot exceed 75% of the Total Project Costs, unless the Proponent is a provincial, territorial, or municipal government or their departments or agencies, or Indigenous organizations, in which case the stacking limit is 100% of Project costs. - If the Provincial rebate is combined with any other rebates, the Provincial rebate will be capped so that the total rebates do not exceed total costs of the purchase and installation of the charging station.
-The applicant must repay the difference if post receipt it is found the applicant received rebates in the amount higher than total costs. - The Province continues to reserve the right to not allow stacking with any particular program.
+Reimbursement of eligible costs will not be issued if an applicant receives another rebate, and the applicant must repay the rebate if post-receipt it is found that the applicant subsequently received a rebate from another rebate program. - If the Provincial rebate is combined with any other rebates, the Provincial rebate will be capped so that the total rebates do not exceed total costs of the purchase and installation of the charging station.
+The applicant must repay the difference if post-receipt it is found the applicant received rebates in the amount higher than total costs. - The Province continues to reserve the right to not allow stacking with any particular program.